Parametrized higher category theory

-By Rm. \ref{relCocartFibIsCocartFib}, $\pi'$ is a cocartesian fibration.
-As a cocartesian fibration with contractible fibers, $\pi'$ is a trivial fibration. \item Since relative adjunctions are stable under base change, if $\sigma$ is a left adjoint of $\pi$ relative to $D$, passage to the fiber over $x \in D$ shows that $\sigma(x)$ is an initial object of $W_x$.
-Conversely, if for all $x \in D$, $\sigma(x)$ is an initial object of $W_x$, then by \cite[5.2.4.3]{HTT}, $\sigma_s$ is left adjoint to $\pi_s$ for all $s \in S$.
+By Remark~\ref{relCocartFibIsCocartFib}, $\pi'$ is a cocartesian fibration.
+As a cocartesian fibration with contractible fibers, $\pi'$ is a trivial fibration.

+\item Since relative adjunctions are stable under base change, if $\sigma$ is a left adjoint of $\pi$ relative to $D$, passage to the fiber over $x \in D$ shows that $\sigma(x)$ is an initial object of $W_x$.
+Conversely, if for all $x \in D$, $\sigma(x)$ is an initial object of $W_x$, then by \cite[Proposition~5.2.4.3]{HTT}, $\sigma_s$ is left adjoint to $\pi_s$ for all $s \in S$.
 Since $\sigma$ is already given as a $S$-functor, this implies that $\sigma$ is $S$-left adjoint to $\pi$; in particular, $\sigma$ is left adjoint to $\pi$.
 The existence of $\sigma$ implies the hypotheses of (1), so $\sigma$ is fully faithful.
-Now by the definition \cite[7.3.2.1]{HA}, $\sigma$ is left adjoint to $\pi$ relative to $D$. \end{enumerate} \end{proof}
+Now by definition, $\sigma$ is left adjoint to $\pi$ relative to $D$. \end{enumerate} \end{proof}

 We now connect the construction $\widetilde{\Fun}_{D/S}(-,-)$ with $\underline{\Fun}_S(-,-)$.
 To this end, consider the commutative diagram